How WeWork’s "fiasco" could threaten Silicon Valley’s rich and powerful

 SoftBank, WeWork’s largest outside shareholder, is just one of the thousands of investors who back startups in Silicon Valley.
 But none have reshaped the entire landscape of tech investing like SoftBank has, and so how it fares carries enormous weight in Silicon Valley.

-Three years ago, SoftBank raised an $100 billion — an enormous amount of money — from sources like Saudi Arabia to invest in startups.
-It then began using that checkbook, called the Vision Fund, to buy its way into the tech industry’s most iconic new companies, including Uber, Slack, and WeWork, often at prices that made rival venture capitalists scoff.
+Three years ago, SoftBank raised $100 billion — an enormous amount of money — from sources like Saudi Arabia to invest in startups.
+It then began using that checkbook, called the Vision Fund, to buy its way into the tech industry’s most iconic new companies including Uber, Slack, and WeWork, often at prices that made rival venture capitalists scoff.

-WeWork became one of its crown jewels, with SoftBank’s cash pumping WeWork up to a nearly $50 billion valuation ahead of a highly anticipated IPO that was expected to kick off before the end of the year.
+WeWork became one of its crown jewels, with SoftBank’s $11 billion in investment pumping WeWork up to a nearly $50 billion valuation ahead of a highly anticipated IPO that was expected to kick off before the end of the year.
 But as the company prepared to go public in recent weeks, WeWork began its implosion, culminating with Neumann’s departure on Tuesday.

 And now, amid the rubble of an extraordinarily bungled IPO, Silicon Valley is trying to explain what happened and who is to blame.
 So far, that has not included itself.